kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// sequentially, in the order in which they appear in the list and are added to the
 	// .status.activeInterceptors in a rolling fashion.
 	//
-	// If the target is a pod, the field is populated from Pod's .spec.evictionInterceptors.
+	// If the target is a pod, the field is populated from Pod's .spec.evictionResponders.
 Default
 	// interceptors may be added to the list according to the target.
 	//
 	// Default interceptors: